atheermusa/captains-log/README.md

 Cloning this repo:

 1. cd into captains-log (make sure you can see requirements.txt when you ls)
+2. run:
-2. pipenv install -r requirements.txt
+   - pipenv install -r requirements.txt
+   - npm install
+3. open up a second terminal in the same directory for running the client side
+4. in both terminals
-3. open up shell with: pipenv shell
+   - open up shell with: pipenv shell
-4. cd into captains_log
+   - cd into captains_log
-5. run server with python manage.py runserver
+5. run backend server with in one teminal with:
+   - python manage.py runserver
+6. run client in the other terminal with:
+   - npm run dev